 I wrote in the past about how the Quran prefers the term mu’minuun, “believers,” over the term muslimuun, “submitters.”
 Yet the latter term is by far the more culturally popular and I think this section of the surah encapsulates why that is.
 While belief is the key thing that divides people between Paradise and Hell, believers are called to a way of life in consequence of their belief.
 The roots of the term muslim are rich in connotations, ranging from submission to liberty to pacification (and reaching into its origins in proto-semitic, completeness).
 In this surah, the Muslims are prescribed a life of submission to law, moderation, and personal pacificity.
 Believers are described as leading dignified lives, neither retaliating to insults nor reacting to ill speech.
 They are receptive to their scriptures and lay their requests before God in prayer.
 They avoid extremes in spending and to take joy in their families.
 It is not a life of asceticism or opulence, but one of living your earthly life humbly and with simple pleasure.
 Submitting yourself to higher order creates freedom to enjoy life and a peaceful existence.

 [There is one ayah that refers to striving against disbelievers with a great “striving,” jihaad, and it caught my attention because that wording is usually expected in Medinian suwar.
 It is a time to remember that jihaad is not inherently about warfare, and refers more to effort and expenditure.
-The command is also built to say “you strive” with a singular “you” and thus would be understood as directed specifically to Muhammad alone, not the community.
+The command is also conjugated to say “you strive” with a singular “you” and thus would be understood as directed specifically to Muhammad alone, not the community.
 This is probably why interpreters add “with the Quran” into their text despite it not being in the Arabic, since the Quran would’ve been Muhammad’s main ammunition at that time.]

 So the question remains: why would you resist entering that placid, secure submission?